Niall-Keating/Notes/Work/Teva/Cloud Sync.md

 ### Notes:
 - Plan to extend the existing DMS functionality on the `session` endpoint
 	- Save the samples to tb similar to `updates` endpoint
+		- bat_mv
+		- presure
+		- duration
+- Once in TB we can write a script to poll TB/DMS API from test laptop
+	-